lgmorand/workshop-aca/_entries/02-04 createrevision.md

 Then click on "Add" in order to pull the new image that will be used to create the new revision.

 ![Revision soluce](/media/lab1/addrevision1.png)

+Finally, you can loadbalance the traffic by modifying the traffic paramater under the Revision management panel.
 {% endcollapsible %}

-Now that you have two differents revision running you can configure the traffic splitting rules and test that you have both application running under the same endpoint.

 Note that new revisions remain active until you deactivate them, or you set your container app to automatically deactivate old revisions.
 - Inactive revisions remain as a snapshot record of your container app in a certain state.
 - You are not charged for inactive revisions.
 - Up to 100 revisions remain available before being purged.

+That's how you can configure revision to be able to have A/B testing scenario or blue-green deployment scenario.